-Psychology entails studying human behavior and its relationship to processes of the brain.
+Psychology entails studying human behavior and its relationship to the processes of the brain.
 If you have an interest in the field and a passion for research, you could enjoy a successful career by gaining a lucrative PhD in psychology.
 With steady job growth in the field and competitive salaries, you will also be set for a rewarding career in more ways than one with psychology PhD programs.

 Cornell University, Graduate School